 17. Resignation by police officers

-Subject to section 15, no police officer may terminate his or her service with the force except with written permission of the appointing authority.
+Subject to section 15, a police officer may not terminate his or her service with the force except on completion of a minimum of five years uninterrupted service, and with the written permission of the appointing authority.